 If you have limited animal activity in the schoolyard, have each small group make their own tracks for the other small groups to observe and interpret.
 Give each small group a few cards from the Tricky Tracks handout, so that each has a different set of suggestions for creating track patterns.
 Groups may use these or come up with their own creative ideas.
 Go to separate areas of the schoolyard and create a set of tracks in untouched snow.
 If necessary, use brooms to clear away old footprints.
 Then, together, view each group’s tracks, and from observations make a guess as to how they were created.
 Each group can confirm, then demonstrate how their track patterns were made.

-Materials: Tricky Tracks handout, copied onto cardstock, cut into cards, and divided between small groups, brooms.
+Materials: Tricky Track cards, copied onto cardstock, cut into cards, and divided between small groups; optional: brooms.

 ONCE UPON A TIME TRACK TALES (Grades K-2)